-The unit is 3D printed and uses an Arduino Nano, Gyro Board, Audio Mic sensors controlling 130 independently controlled colored LEDs.
+The unit is 3D printed and uses an Arduino Board, Gyro Board, Audio Mic sensors controlling 130 independently controlled colored LEDs.
 There are two buttons for adding effects and menus for this unique gadget - the possibilities for effects can be endless.

 The current code provided uses the Gyro output to change the color based on the rotation or attitude of the sphere which gives a unique effect as seen in the Youtube clip.
 I am progressively releasing example effects over the next few days that can be accessed through menus and displayed on the LED Gyro Sphere.

 - 1 x Teensy3.6 - Do not apply more than 3.3V to any signal pin.

 - WS2812 LEDs x 130 (Purchased in bulk from Ali Express)

 - 2 x 6mm SPST Micro Tactile Switch

 - USB Cable - suitable to be modified